 The tradeoff for all that space and the low MSRP is dreary, bargain basement interior materials.
 Base models also come with little in the way of standard content, although a variety of extra-cost premium features are available - including heated seats, a navigation system with Google point-of-interest search, Bluetooth with streaming audio and hands-free texting capability.
 Another neat option is Nissan's AroundView camera system, which makes parking easier by providing a virtual 360-degree view of the space around the car.

 With a 1.6-liter four-cylinder that produces just 109 horsepower and 107 lb-ft of torque, the Note isn't going to be winning any drag races.
-However, it is highly efficient when optioned with the available continuously variable transmission (CVT), which helps the hatchback return 31 mpg in the city and 40 mpg on the highway.
-Spec'ing the CVT also nets high-tech grille shutters that close at freeway speeds to reduce drag and improve fuel economy.
+It's highly efficient, though.
+The continuously variable transmission (CVT) helps the Note return 31 mpg in the city and 40 mpg on the highway.

-The Note is offered in S, S Plus, SV, SR and SL trim levels.
+The Note is offered in three trim levels called S, SV, and SR, respectively.

-The entry-level Note S comes standard with the five-speed manual in addition to A/C, a four-speaker AM/FM/CD stereo with an auxiliary audio jack, a trip computer, Bluetooth connectivity and a tilting steering wheel.
+The entry-level Note S comes standard with A/C, a four-speaker AM/FM/CD stereo with an auxiliary audio jack, a trip computer, Bluetooth connectivity and a tilting steering wheel.
 Concessions to the low price include 15-inch steel wheels with hubcaps, roll-up windows and manual locks.

 All Note models are fitted with dual front, front side and full-length side airbags in addition to traction and stability control systems and a tire pressure monitoring system.

-There's an abundance of strong choices in the subcompact segment, including the capable Ford Fiesta Hatchback, the stylish Kia Rio Hatchback, the spacious Honda Fit and the spunky Mazda Mazda2.
+There's an abundance of strong choices in the subcompact segment, including the capable Ford Fiesta Hatchback, the stylish Kia Rio Hatchback, and the spacious Honda Fit.
 All are pricier but more refined and better to drive than the Note, though only the Fit can match the capacious Nissan's interior room.